N-Haitu31/holbertonschool-shell/init_files_variables_and_expansions/README.md

 13-print_float : script that prints a number with two decimal places, followed by a new line.

 14-decimal_to_hexadecimal : script that converts a number from base 10 to base 16.

+15-rot13 : script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.